How the Soldano Super Lead Overdrive SLO-100 & 50 Watt Amplifiers Work

 After the first stage coupling cap the OD guitar audio goes through the first attenuating voltage divider.
 The SLO-100 uses five attenuating voltage dividers to limit its cascading overdrive tone.
 Signal attenuating voltage dividers are present in all high gain tube amps to control the level of overdrive.
 Each SLO channel has one attenuator bypassed with a Bright cap (also called a treble peaker) to allow high frequencies to go around the divider to add high gain sizzle.

 The first OD Channel divider is made up of a 470k Attenuator resistor + the 500k OD Gain pot.
 At maximum OD Gain volume this divider dumps 48% of the guitar signal to ground to keep from over overdriving the following gain stages.
 The Attenuator resistor is bypassed with a .002uF Treble Peaker to allow high frequencies to go around the voltage divider to boost high frequencies.
+Low and mid frequencies are cut by 48% by the attenuating voltage divider while high frequencies are not cut.
+If you remove or bypass the upper resistor in a voltage divider then there is no voltage divider.
 Removing this Treble Peaker cap is a common mod for overly bright amps to cut ice pick highs and reduce shrillness.
 There are four other attenuating voltage dividers in the OD and Clean Channels that moderate gain to keep things under control at high gain settings.
 The Crunch/Clean switch simply alters a voltage divider which dumps 48% of guitar audio in Crunch and 96% in Clean--yes, 96% of the guitar signal is dumped to ground by the Clean voltage divider.

 After the first attenuating voltage divider the OD signal flows through a large 470k grid stop resistor which is paired with the following triode's Miller capacitance to form a low pass filter to trim some high frequencies.
 The large grid stop resistor also does a great job of preventing blocking distortion.